Ishita12218263/Skin-Disease-Detection-Using-AI/README.md

 Hi, I'm Ishita

-🩺 AI-Powered Skin Disease Detection
+PROJECT - AI-Powered Skin Disease Detection

 An intelligent deep learning project that detects and classifies skin diseases from images using Artificial Intelligence and Computer Vision techniques.